Sufyan11104/Sufyan11104/README.md

 - I start with the user problem before choosing the technology.
 - I prefer clear structure over clever code.
-- I care about responsive design, accessibility, and readable interfaces.
+- I care about responsive design, accessibility and readable interfaces.
-- I document projects so they can be understood, run, and reviewed properly.
+- I document projects so they can be understood, run and reviewed properly.
 - I treat GitHub as a portfolio, not just a place to store code.
-- I am improving each project through better READMEs, screenshots, tests, deployment, and clearer architecture.
+- I am improving each project through better READMEs, screenshots, tests, deployment and clearer architecture.

 ---